 Considering your business has your last name and you may use your business name, something like John Doe Painting, then create your personal page using strictly your legal name. (www.johndoe.com)

 Make sure to incorporate text with the exact name that pulls up your mugshot.
 You want to do this in a flowing way though.
 Never write content that caters to search engines, but rather to your readers.

 When you add images to your website, add alt text and image descriptions to each one (“Joseph Smith painting city hall”, for example).
 In a WordPress site, it’s quite simple.
 Pull up your images through the media link and there are boxes for each image that you can fill out.
 If the site is being coded by a web developer, they should be able to make sure these types of things are done for you.

 Once your website is up and running, another helpful trick is to create new social media accounts.
 Post pictures to them on a regular basis and link to these accounts on your website and vice-versa.
 Add your business to already existing pages like yellowpages.com and superpages.com, etc. Again, we’re flooding Google with fresh content and images.

 If you really want to dominate, you could even start a blog on your website.
 Talk about the things that you think customers should know before buying.
 Discuss how you price jobs.
 Then tie all these channels together.
 Write your blog, share it on Facebook.
 Upload the images related to it to Instagram.

 Now you have several avenues all working together pumping out consistent and fresh content.
-This is a sure-fire way to make sure those images get buried and never resurface.
+This is a sure-fire way to make sure those negative Google results get buried and never resurface.